 We’ve mentioned a few times previously that we love the work of artist Ken Law – and have a small collection of his 1960s prints – Hampstead High Street, Tower Bridge and New York Bridges, to date.
 Well, I was browsing a well-known online auction website a couple of weeks ago – and did a quick search for Ken Law to see if any of his vintage prints were currently for sale.
 My jaw dropped when this original oil painting appeared before my eyes – only just listed.
 Straight away I thought, “Oooooh, early 50th birthday present?!”.

 The painting depicts Oldham – a Lancashire (now Greater Manchester) mill town about 15 miles from here.
 Perhaps former mill town might be more accurate now; at its peak, it was the largest cotton-spinning town in the world.
-Justin grew up in neighbouring Rochdale and often went to Oldham on Tommyfield’s flea market day – and for nights out in his youth!
+Justin grew up in the neighbouring town of Rochdale and often went to Oldham on Tommyfield’s flea market day – and for nights out in his youth!
 So this landscape is very much in his psyche – and mine too, as an honorary Northerner, residing here for nearly 20 years now.

 Ken used oil on gesso – the surface being painted, scratched and gouged.
 It’s full of character and texture.
 We’re still researching, but we think that this painting was exhibited at The Royal Academy in the late 1960s.